ARastrojo/Metagenomics/UNIT_3 De Novo Assembly.md

 ## 5. Homework

-Repeat all the steps with a viral metagenome from /home/metag/Documents/data/viromes/ of your choice.
+Repeat all the steps with a viral metagenome from /home/metag/Documents/data/viromes/ of your choice (or from the [Google drive folder](https://drive.google.com/drive/folders/1lzKVp_bkAkLcS5b2Sk5eeAYzzZU5s8R7?usp=sharing)).

 Compare different *de novo assemblies* options (try --meta) or different *kmer* values or different quality filtering parameters.